haluktiras/testing-junit5-mockito/README.md

     - Writing tests and verifying interactions with mockito
     - Verify Interactions with mockito mocks
     - Returining values from mockito mocks
+    - Write tests for all service classes and try to increase test coverage
+        * Wrote tests for VisitSDJpaService, VetSDJpaService and SpecialtySDJpaService

 ## ToDo's
 * Mockito basics
     - Write Mockito Tests for Vet Service
     - Write tests for all service classes and try to increase test coverage
+        *  Remainings service classes that were not wrote test yet: PetTypeSDJpaService, PetSDJpaService and OwnerSDJpaService